platformatic/platformatic/docs/db/plugin.md

 └── platformatic.service.json
 ```

-By default the folder will be added as a prefix to all the routes defined within them.
+By default, the folder will be added as a prefix to all the routes defined within them.
 See the [autoload documentation](../runtime/configuration.md#autoload) for all the options to customize this behavior.

 ## Multiple plugins